 Portz v.
 St. Cloud State University et al.

-found in favor of the class of 10 female student athletes at St. Cloud State University (SCSU) who alleged gender discrimination in violation of Title IX on August 5, 2019.
+following a week-long trial, found in favor of the class of 10 female student athletes at St. Cloud State University (SCSU) who alleged gender discrimination in violation of Title IX on August 1, 2019.

 The judge issued an opinion agreeing with the plaintiffs and finding that SCSU did not meet any of the three prongs of the test to determine compliance with Title IX’s anti-discrimination provisions.
 As such, he determined that declaratory relief and a permanent injunction are both warranted, meaning SCSU must maintain the women’s tennis and Nordic skiing teams, improve the facilities of women’s sports teams to create equity with the men’s teams, and take other relevant steps to provide female students with equitable athletic opportunities.
 He stated that, while mindful of financial difficulties faced by public universities, the school can implement a cost-savings plan that does not result in discrimination against women.